Culture of Experts

 All departments within an organization have complex obstacles.
 They may or may not be obvious, but they exist.
 Facing complex obstacles usually requires unstructured, complex, creativity-driven, strategy-dependent, project-oriented work.
 A disconnect can happen when complex obstacles are faced with structured, repetitive, task-oriented, company-process-driven work.
 Understanding the differences is key to success.

-In the age of the internet, a tough nut to crack will often require expertise with some type of technology:
+In the age of the internet, overcoming obstacles will often require expertise with some type of technology:

 • Apps and software packages designed to increase efficiency.